8 Ways to Help Kids With Autism & Incontinence

 6. Involve Your Child's Teachers

-It is vital to involve your child's caregivers in their incontinence treatment to maintain consistency and support.
-It would be very beneficial to inform your child’s teachers about their incontinence so they can set your child up for success by:
+It can be very beneficial to inform your child’s teachers about their incontinence so they can set your child up for success by:

 • Allowing your child to sit close to the restroom.